Classic EM Tutorial, Part I

 schematically

 in the following figure.
-Detailed program explanations are
+Detailed program explanations

 given